zixuansunnydeng/DS-DA/package-practise/api.md

 # RESTful API

+## Please be note, different API has different url format.
+You need to check official document.

 You communicate with the database via groups and endpoints in the form of a **Uniform Resource Identifier (URI)**